Save 20% off your first order with code: WELCOME

 Full Spectrum CBD contains every cannabinoid, or a "full profile," from the cannabis hemp plant.
 It contains all the cannabinoids, terpenes, and flavonoids.
 This type of oil is the most common option because it requires less extraction than the other types, and most customers seek out the full profile.

-The reason it's sought after is because of the trace amounts of THC.
+The reason it's sought after is because of the small amounts of THC.
 Tetrahydrocannabinol (THC) is known as the psychoactive effect compound in the cannabis plant that gives users the side effect of feeling "high."

 However, when included with CBD, it has many benefits.
-Most Full Spectrum CBD oils contain less than 0.3% THC, which is the amount allowed by the federal government.
+Most Full Spectrum CBD oils and tinctures contain less than 0.3% THC, which is the amount allowed by the federal government.
 The Food and Drug Administration (FDA) also monitors CBD because of the Controlled Substance Act.

 The effects of CBD products are centered in assisting three main health concerns.
 Full-spectrum is taken to assist with discomfort, mood, and sleep.
 Your body's ECS will determine where the CBD you take is needed and distributed accordingly.